dihedron/dihedron-crypto/README.md

-dihedron-commons
+dihedron-crypto
 ================

-This project contains a set of common utilities which can be (re-)used across Java projects.
-Some utilities help circumvent problems with the Java6 API, some others try to make the use of certain Java features easier, and some provide a basic set of more complex functionalities (called "patterns").
+This project contains a set of cryptography-related utilities, such as a set of classes for discovering and loading smart cards into the JVM, plus a bunch of wrapper classes that make it easier to use security providers and KeyStores.